 MEASUREMENTS IN THE FIELD EVENTS - Measurements in Field Events a.
-Measurements in the Field Events must be made with non-stretchable tape such as fiberglass, nylon or steel.
+Measurements in the Field Events must be made with non-stretchable tape such as fiberglass, nylon or steel and must be recorded in American Standard (feet and inches).
 For the Running Long Jump and Shot-put, the assistant judges shall hold the tape in such a way that the reading will be at the takeoff board or circle so that he contestant will immediately know the result of his effort to the nearest 1/4 inch.